 To summarize, in this theory we have a combination of large cap stocks, paying high dividend yields, which seem to be undervalued relative to their peers.

 Each year, a new portfolio of stocks is chosen, using the closing price on the last day of trading for the previous year.
 Some of the stocks might remain the same; some companies will be replaced by new dogs.

 Investors purchasing this portfolio are supposed to allocate 10% of their investment dollars to each stock.
 This means a different number of shares for each company are bought, since their market prices will be different.

 Fortunately, several mutual funds have responded to the popularity of this investment strategy, and it's possible to purchase mutual funds that follow the Dogs of the Dow Theory.

-The above table demonstrates that 2015 was another bad year for this group.
-The Dogs of the Dow were outpaced by the S&P 500 and provided returns roughly equal to the DJIA.
+The above table demonstrates that 2016 was a good year for this group.
+The Dogs of the Dow outpaced the S&P 500 and provided higher returns than the DJIA.

 |Stock Symbol||Company Name||2015 Close||Dividend Yield|

 |MRK||Merck & Company||$50.05||3.52%|